JesseZhou-1/gsc-website/_pages/funding.md

 **Voting for large requests:**

-If the amount is at or above the threshold, a council officer will open a **Poll** in Discussions and link it here via a comment.
+If the amount is at or above the threshold, financial co-chairs will open a **Poll** in Discussions and link it here via a comment.
 After voting closes, we label the request `approved` or `rejected` and record the decision.

-**Contact:** Treasurer and Chair are tagged on each request.
+**Contact:** Financial co-chairs are tagged on each request.
 Use the comment thread to ask or answer questions.